affilirator/thekitchen-pot/src/content/blog/how-to-cook-rice-in-a-rice-cooker.md

 **Consistent Results**

 Once you learn how to measure water when cooking your rice, you will always get consistent results.
-This way, you'll eliminate the chances of having undercooked or overcooked rice.
+This way, you’ll eliminate the chances of having undercooked or overcooked rice.

 Additionally, you will keep your grains separate, thus enjoy a more delicious rice meal.